Board of Trustees

 The Board of Trustees manages Lake Country School, a non-profit corporation.
 The board has up to eighteen members, including the principal, staff, parents, and community members, who support the school’s philosophy and goals.
 Read the LCS Strategic Plan here.

 Board members serve terms of three years.
 Their tenure is staggered to maintain a balance of experienced and new members.
 The board is self-perpetuating with new members nominated by the Governance Committee and elected by the board.
 If you would like to serve on the board or nominate someone to serve, please contact the principal or any board member and the name will be forwarded to the Governance Committee.
-Potential board members are generally expected to have served for at least a year on a board committee or other school organization such as Parent Link, or to have another demonstrated commitment to the school.
+Potential board members are generally expected to have served for at least a year on a board committee or other school organization such as Family Connect, or to have another demonstrated commitment to the school.
 Non-board member parents/guardians are invited and encouraged to serve on any board committee except for the Executive Committee.
 Board meetings are open and usually held on the third Thursday of each month.

 2022-23 Board Members